 Leaks are also a common red flag that can lead to a number of roofing problems.
 Leaks often occur when shingles or another layer of the roof fails, allowing water to seep through the cracks.
 Just because you do not see water leaking into your attic does not mean there is not a leak.
 Leaks can also develop inside walls or ceilings away from plain view.
 You my notice dark stains, wet spots, or even mold growth in your attic.
 Also be on the lookout for water pooling on your roof.
 Do not try to step on a roof that you believe is damaged or hazardous in any way.

 Failure to have these roof problems inspected and repaired could result in serious consequences.
 Short-term, your roof could experience a number of issues, such as leaks, mold growth, increased energy bills due to escaped air, and the introduction of pests and animals into your roofing system.
 Long-term, the effects of neglecting your roof can be even more substantial.
 Water damage can become severe, resulting in wood rot that weakens the integrity of your home.
 Your property value may decrease and the cost of repairs will no doubt increase.
 The longer you allow your roof to sit untouched, the more dangerous it will be for workers when it is time to make repairs.

 Contact Local Roof Replacement Contractors

 How often should you replace your roof?
-This is a common question that has no direct answer.
-It is important to consider all aspects of your roof, such as its age, condition, and how well you maintain it.
+There’s no a simply answer.
+When determining if you need a roof replacement it is important to consider all aspects of your roof, such as its age, condition, and how well you maintain it.
 It is also crucial to pay attention to red flags that could indicate the presence of damage.
 To learn more about professional roof replacement services or to schedule a free roof consultation, contact the expert roofing contractors at Beyond Exteriors today.